Fisl NeutronOptics - Who is Alan Hewat?

 In 2007 Alan Hewat retired from the ILL in Grenoble France to establish NeutronOptics.
 For 13 years he had lead the Neutron Diffraction group, the largest of 5 instrument groups at the Institute Laue-Langevin (ILL) which operates the European high flux reactor, the world's most powerful neutron source.
 Alan is referenced on Google Scholar.

 He has long had an interest in scientific instrumentation and computing, programming tables of thermodynamic functions in Fortran-II on one of the first IBM mainframe's in 1961.
-In 1972 he developed and popularised Rietveld's method for powder diffraction analysis, and most profile refinement programmes today have their roots in that original source code.
-He developed the D1A and D2B neutron powder diffractometers that have become models for similar machines throughout the world, but also helped define the HRPD time-of-flight neutron diffractometer at ISIS with Sir Brian Fender, as well as single crystal machines at ILL, in particular those using large 2D detectors and CCD cameras.
-In 1995 he initiated the WWW interface to the world's Inorganic Crystal Structure Database (ICSD), and still helps maintain it, especially the Java based jmol drawing of 3D structures.
+At ILL Grenoble he originated the first practical mylar foil Soller collimators now used throughout the world, increasing the intensity of collimated neutrons, and proposed using a bank of such collimators for an efficient high resolution powder diffractometer.
+He subsequently built the D1A and D2B neutron powder diffractometers that have become models for similar machines throughout the world, showing how multiple linear position detectors could be used to correct for line broadening due to vertical divergence, and how the individual detectors could be automatically calibrated and summed to produce a single powder profile.
+He also helped define the HRPD time-of-flight neutron diffractometer at ISIS with Sir Brian Fender, as well as single crystal machines at ILL, in particular those using large 2D detectors and CCD cameras.
+In 1995 he initiated the WWW interface to the world's Inorganic Crystal Structure Database (ICSD), making it easy to search for known inorganic structures, calculate their powder patterns, and display them in 3D using the Virtual Reality Modelling Language (VRML), which he later replaced with JMOL.

 Alan is married to Elizabeth (E.A.
 Hewat), a fellow student from Melbourne who obtained her doctorate in Physics from Oxford, and who until recently worked for the Institut de Biologie Structurale (CEA) in Grenoble.
-They have three children, Dr Alison, Marcus and Peter, and three grandchildren, who live in Paris and Hamburg.
-Other interests include presiding over his local housing association, hiking in the mountains and family history; his gg.grandfather John H. was an early settler in Australia, and his gggg.grandfather Andrew H. was expelled from America and his property confiscated for being on the wrong side of the revolution!
+They have three children, Dr Alison, Marcus and Peter, and six grandchildren, who live in Grenoble, Paris and London.
+Other interests include being elected President of his local housing association, hiking in the mountains and family history; his gg.grandfather John H. was an early settler in Australia, and his gggg.grandfather Andrew H. was expelled from America and his property confiscated for being on the wrong side of the revolution!

 Top of the page